1ay1/practical_c_book/README.md

 ## ⭐ Star This Repository

-If you found this book useful, give it a star on Codeberg!
+If you found this book useful, give it a star on GitHub!

+## 🤖 Automated Builds

+This repository uses GitHub Actions to automatically build and release the book in multiple formats:
+- Every push to `main` creates build artifacts
+- Every tagged release (e.g., `v1.0`) creates a GitHub Release with all formats
+- All builds include: Standard PDF, Kindle PDF, EPUB, and source code archive

 ---